vkhorikov/EFCoreEncapsulation/README.md

 How to Get Started
 --------------

-Create a database using the Database-initial.sql script, modify the connection string in appsettings.json, and you are good to go!
+Create a database using the [Database-initial.sql script][L3], modify the connection string in appsettings.json, and you are good to go!

 Source code for each module
 ---------------------------